gaolecheng/Ego_Humanoid_Manipulation_Benchmark/README.md

 For training code and eval code, follow: https://github.com/RchalYang/EgoVLA_Release

 ## Getting Started
+### Notice!
+We are using IsaacLab version 1.2.0 and IsaacSim 4.2.0 for EgoVLA data collection and evaluation.
+As we observe large change of physics behaviours in later IsaacLab & IsaacSim version, please consider downgrade versions to reproduce results.
 ### Installation
 1. **Install IsaacLab**
    Follow the [IsaacLab Local Installation Guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).